RuipengHan/High-Frequency-Trading-Strategy/documentation/final_report.md

 ### Yihong, Jian (Project Leader)

 1. **What did you specifically do individually for this project?**

+    - I implemented our DevOps pipeline from scratch: organize project file structures, set up Azure VM, connect VM to GitLab using GitLab runner, write CI/CD jobs that checks for code sanity.
+    - I wrote vagrant files and bash script that will automatically launch our project components
+    - I re-wrote the trade part of our Alpaca parser
+    - I upgraded the Makefile of our strategies to include more error checks
+    - I started our ArbStartegy
+    - I performed code reviews

 2. **What did you learn as a result of doing your project?**

+    - I learned how a high frequency trading strategy development process is like in this project.
+Specifically, I had a deeper understanding on how collecting accurate and detailed trading data feed would affect
 3. **If you had a time machine and could go back to the beginning, what would you have done differently?**
 4. **If you were to continue working on this project, what would you continue to do to improve it, how, and why?**
 5. **What advice do you offer to future students taking this course and working on their semester long project.
 Providing detailed thoughtful advice to future students will be weighed heavily in evaluating your responses.**